 Missouri State has four types of consortiums for dual enrollment that are used to determine financial aid eligibility.
 Only classes required for the student’s degree program and eligible for credit transfer can be included.
 Consortiums are semester specific and a new one is required each semester of dual enrollment.
 The consortium deadline is Friday of the first week of classes for fall and spring and Tuesday of the first week for summer.

 Standard Consortium.
 This consortium is available to Pell recipients that are dually enrolled by their own choice at another accredited university.
 The combined enrollment will be used to calculate federal grant eligibility (Pell, ACG, SMART, TEACH).

 Cooperative Degree Completion Consortium.
 This consortium is for students that are admitted to a cooperative degree completion program and are completing all or part of their academic requirements at an off-campus location.
-Click for a list of approved programs and locations.
 Tracking classes will be added to the MSU registration schedule equivalent to the number of host hours.
 The combined enrollment will be reflected and used for determining financial aid eligibility, to include federal, state, and university funds.

 Medical/Radiography Consortium.
 Students that are completing their medical or radiography clinical requirements at Cox or Mercy are eligible for financial aid.